-Dr. Rebecca A. Younk, Au.D. is the new owner and chief audiologist at Associated Hearing of St. Paul.
+Dr. Rebecca A. Younk, Au.D. is the owner and chief audiologist at Associated Hearing Care.
 Dr. Younk graduated with her Bachelor of Science Degree in Communication Disorders in 1997 from Truman State University, her Masters of Science in Audiology from Washington University in St. Louis in 1999 and her Doctor of Audiology from the University of Florida in 2007.
 If she didn’t have to make money to live she would still be in school getting yet another degree.
 But to work she must go…

 Dr. Younk believes in the holistic approach to hearing care for her patients – dismissing the notion of a “one size fits all” solution for individuals with hearing loss.
 By spending time with the patient, Dr. Younk likes to find the right tools, techniques and products that will provide the optimal outcome.
 At the end of the day, it is all about effective communication – making sure grandparents hear their grandchildren, working adults excel at work and children benefit from the necessary sounds around them to grow to their full potential.